 You need to be certain that your cloud provider won’t compromise this confidentiality.
 Some services may have policies that allow them to share your data with third parties or government agencies.
 Legal firms must choose a provider with end-to-end encryption and clear, protective policies on data privacy to ensure that privileged information stays that way.

-Securing Intellectual Property in Manufacturing
+Manufacturing: Securing Your Intellectual Property

 In the manufacturing world, your competitive edge often comes from your intellectual property (IP).
 This includes everything from product designs and schematics to proprietary formulas and manufacturing processes.
 This information is incredibly valuable, and protecting it from competitors or industrial espionage is a top priority.